 Dear Parents, Grandparents, & Mentors of Calvary:

-Join us on May 14th from 11am to 1pm for our annual Mother/Daughter Tea where we will be encouraged that we are God’s masterpieces.
-Please come even if you don’t have a daughter, granddaughter, or little sister to bring as there may be girls there who do not have a special female role model to bring with them.
+Join us this Saturday (May 14th) from 11am to 1pm for our annual Mother/Daughter Tea where we will be encouraged that we are God’s masterpieces.
 For more information or to volunteer: contact Gayleen Peterson.

 We will be celebrating all that God has done in the hearts of the children and all that they have accomplished at the Awana Awards Ceremony on May 25th.
 Join us at 6:30 pm to celebrate with us.
 There will be a cupcake reception following the ceremony.